astoler428/SH-API/README.md

 ### Simple Decisions

 Vanilla fascists will always take an action that confirms themself as fascist, even if it is idiotic.
-They will always conflict their chancellor on policy, always change the blue claim, etc. regardless of whether it makes them look good or bad.
+They will always conflict a liberal chancellor on policy, always change the blue claim, etc. regardless of whether it makes them look good or bad.
 Liberals of course never do this.
 Hitler decisions are more balanced around sometimes playing blues and avoiding conflicts.

 ## Cooperative Blind